 Seagrass meadows are a larger carbon sink than the rainforest and play a critical role in combating climate change.
 They form an important ecosystem, providing habitats for many species including turtles, monk seals and several types of fish.

 Leaders will guide you snorkelling on the surface of the sea in marine zones near Argostoli.
 You will wear a life jacket (you don’t need to dive down) and you will be accompanied by two safety supervisors, on the land and sea (on a paddleboard).
-Seagrass research involves photography and recording GPS, depths and other sea properties as well as getting to explore the local marine life!
+Seagrass research involves recording location, depths and other sea properties as well as getting to explore the local marine life!
 Snorkel shifts will only take place in suitable sea and weather conditions.

 The island of Kefalonia is susceptible to plastic pollution and waste which affects turtles, sea birds and many other marine and terrestrial species.
 The team carry out regular beach and coastal clean-ups which you will help with.

 You and your children should be able to do beach walks of up to 2km and should be confident swimmers who have snorkelled before.
 One adult is required for up to 2 children and children must be aged 7 or over.

 There are up to 16 participants on the family project.